 One ancient Sámi story tells of a constellation in the night sky—a hunter with his bow aimed at the Cosmic Reindeer in an eternal hunt.
 When the arrow finally lands, and the Cosmic Reindeer falls, the world as we know it will end.

 Finns and Karelians also had their fair share of reindeer tales and songs, like the Songs of Vaadin.
-Vaadin (which is also the name for a female reindeer) was created by Seppo Ilmarinen (of Kalevala fame) to assist him on his journeys for knowledge.
-Seppo was a blacksmith, an immortal artificer capable of crafting anything.
+Vaadin (which is also the name for a female reindeer) was created by Seppo Ilmarinen (of Finnish epic poem Kalevala fame) to assist him on his journeys for knowledge.
+Seppo was an immortal artificer capable of crafting anything.
 Songs of Vaadin’s adventures were and still are sung by Finnish shamans.

 Vaadin was crafted with bones of stone, flesh of moss and skin of birch bark.
 Seppo gave her lichen to eat, mead to drink, and she carried him far and wide in search of the knowledge and components necessary to create many magical items.

 Other hand-crafted reindeer from Finnish mythology are not so glorious and noble.
-In the Finnish epic poem Kalevala, the reindeer created by the villainous Hiisi has a head and flesh of rotten wood, antlers of willow branch, and other bodies parts crafted from swamp plants and materials.
+In the Kalevala, the reindeer created by the villainous Hiisi has a head and flesh of rotten wood, antlers of willow branch, and other bodies parts crafted from swamp plants and materials.

 Around the world in 1 night (or 10,000 years)